amzyei/lazycat/README.md

 ![screenshots](screenshots/2.png)

-# Remember the following text for system-wide installation on Debian:
+# Remember the following text for system-wide installation on UBUNTU:
 ```
-$ cd debian
 $ make install
 ```

 # Please remember the following steps for local execution:
-1. Navigate to the "Debian" directory by entering the command: $ cd debian
-2. Build the executable by running the command: $ make
+1. Build the executable by running the command: $ make lazyCat
-3. Execute the program by typing: $ ./lazyCat
+2. Execute the program by typing: $ ./lazyCat